Peter Smith (bishop): Episcopate

 On 21 March 1995, Smith was appointed Bishop of East Anglia by Pope John Paul II.
 He received his episcopal consecration on the following 21 May from Cardinal Basil Hume OSB, with Archbishop Michael George Bowen and Bishop Alan Charles Clark serving as co-consecrators.
 Smith was later named Archbishop of Cardiff on 26 October 2001, following the resignation of the Capuchin, John Ward, amid a controversy about paedophile priests in the archdiocese.
 In regard to these sexual abuse cases, Smith declared that he "wanted to help people bind up the wounds and bring healing".
 He also voiced his opposition to living wills in 2004, fearing that "a proxy could make a decision to do away with someone for the motive of killing someone".

 Smith has been chair of the Catholic Truth Society and the Department for Christian Responsibility and Citizenship within the Catholic Bishops' Conference of England and Wales from 1998 to 2019.
 He was also chairman of the Central Religious Advisory Committee (CRAC) of the BBC and ITC from 2001 to 2004.
 In 2002 he was made a sub-prelate and chaplain of the Venerable Order of Saint John.
 In 2004 he was made an Honorary Fellow of the University of Wales, Lampeter and also of Cardiff University in 2006.
 On 30 April 2010, Smith was named as the Archbishop of Southwark, replacing Archbishop Kevin McDonald who resigned the see due to ill health.
 He was installed on 10 June 2010.
+He also served as Master of the Guild of Our Lady of Ransom from 2010.
 On 28 October 2015, Smith opened the new Saint Jude Information Centre during the 60th anniversary of the Shrine of Saint Jude.
 He was made a Guild Life member by Fr Kevin Alban in 2016.
 On 10 June 2019, Smith's resignation from the pastoral care of the Archdiocese of Southwark was accepted by Pope Francis, and Bishop John Wilson was named as his successor.
+He remained as Apostolic Administrator until 25 July 2019.